 Trenching Safety Tips That Can Save A Life

-Prior to digging, call your local 811 agency to locate utilities.
+Before excavating, call your local 811 agency to locate utilities.
 Always hand dig and expose lines within 2 ft before using a machine.
 If a trench is deeper than 20 ft, a protective system must be designed by an engineer.
 Here are the most common protective systems to prevent cave-ins from occurring:

 – Sloping: Cut the trench wall at an angle to create a slope.